 - Bedtime: Choosing a set bedtime makes your puppies house training and sleeping routine easier for everyone.
 It doesn’t matter what time, as long as it becomes a routine.
 Take your puppy to their crate and help them settle in for the night.

 If you are welcoming a new puppy or dog into your home, congratulations!
 This is such an exciting time.
-As a professional dog trainer I aim to help families have happy and fulfilling lives with their dogs.
-If you take the time to teach your puppy what you want them to do through positive reinforcement, setting a routine and sticking to it, you are well on the way to having a happy and well adjusted dog.
+Take the time to teach your puppy what you want them to do through positive reinforcement, setting a routine and sticking to it, you are well on the way to having a happy and well adjusted dog.